Marshall and Ross Von Erich: All Elite Wrestling / Ring of Honor (2023–present)

 In December 2023 the brothers would make their debut appearances for All Elite Wrestling (AEW) and its sister promotion Ring of Honor (ROH), first at the taping of Rampage during the second part of AEW's 2023 Winter Is Coming (teaming with Orange Cassidy in a successful six-man tag match), and then at Zero Hour during ROH's 2023 Final Battle in a winning tag match.
 Both the AEW and ROH matches were held in the Dallas-Fort Worth Metroplex, where their grandfather, father, and uncles were local legends.
 At ROH's Death Before Dishonor, the brothers teamed with Dustin Rhodes to defeat The Dark Order to earn a shot at the vacant ROH World Six-Man Tag Team Championship.
 At Battle of the Belts XI, the brothers and Rhodes defeated The Undisputed Kingdom to win the championships.
 The Von Erichs then formed a stable with Rhodes known as "The Sons of Texas" with Sammy Guevara, who held the ROH World Tag Team Championship with Rhodes.

 Personal lives

 They are the sons of former professional wrestler Kevin Von Erich making them members of the Von Erich Family.
 Their grandfather was wrestler and promoter of World Class Championship Wrestling Fritz Von Erich, and their uncles David, Kerry, Mike, and Chris were all wrestlers as well.
-Their cousin, Lacey, was also a wrestler for Total Nonstop Action Wrestling.
+Their cousin, Lacey, is also a former wrestler for Total Nonstop Action Wrestling.

+In popular culture

+Both brothers contributed stunts to the 2023 drama film The Iron Claw based on the Von Erich family tragedies that befell their uncles.
+Ross and Marshall are portrayed as children by brothers Leo and Sam Franich in the film respectively.
+Marshall would later praise the stunt work led by fellow wrestler Chavo Guerrero Jr., as well as Zac Efron's portrayal of his father.